lemur114/lemur114/README.md

 ###

-<p align="left">I am an ambitious second-year Computer Science student at the University of Łódź 🎓, seeking opportunities to gain my first professional experience through an internship 💼.
+<p align="left">I am an ambitious third-year Computer Science student at the University of Łódź 🎓, seeking opportunities to gain my first professional experience through an internship 💼.
 I have a solid foundation in programming 💻, databases 🗄️, and version control systems ⚙️.
 I am open to learning 📚, enjoy collaborating in teams 🤝, and quickly adapt to new technologies and work methods 🔧.</p>

 ###